 A loan servicer cannot wait indefinitely to respond to a mortgage lender error notice; a servicer must acknowledge your notice within five business days.
 However, the loan provider does have more time (typically up to 30 business days) to investigate and respond to the issue that your letter addresses.
 For errors concerning foreclosure, a service provider must generally respond before a foreclosure sale occurs.

 Mortgage Lender Errors and Requests for Information

-In some situations, you may need more information before evaluating a potential mortgage lender error.
+Sometimes, you may need more information before addressing a potential mortgage lender error.
 You may send a lender a letter requesting more information about your account.

 As with a Notice of Error letter, a Request for Information must be acknowledged within five business days, and lenders have 30 business days to either provide the information requested or tell you why the requested information isn’t available.
 If that’s the case, a lender should also give contact information on where you can follow up.